 At a fork, a "tee" section is created.
 Matrix sections are connected to the previous section and interconnected to Zero or more sections between Cn_Fork and Cn_Endfork.
 If no pin map name is placed between a Cn_Fork and Cn_Endfork block, then the fork constitutes a stub.
 However, if a pin map name is placed at the end of the Cn_Fork and Cn_Endfork block, an externally available port is created on the connector.

-Any number of Cn_Fork statements may be used, however only one keyword is allowed per line.
-Cn_Fork must appear after the keyword [Begin Cn Model] and before the keyword [End Cn Model].
+Any number of Cn_Fork sub-parameters may be used per path description, however only one sub-parameter is allowed per line.

 Example: Cn_Fork Cn_EndFork